Lucas Mincarelli

-Lucas Mincarelli Davin (born 5 January 2004) is a French professional footballer who plays as a left-back for club Montpellier.
+Lucas Mincarelli Davin (born 5 January 2004) is a French professional footballer who plays as a left-back for Primeira Liga club Estrela da Amadora.

 Career

 Mincarelli is a youth product of FC Lambescain, Marignane Gignac, Luynes Sports, Pays d'Aix, and Istres.
 He began his senior and professional career with Istres in the Championnat National 3 in 2021.
 On 16 June 2022, he signed for Montpellier on a two-year contract, and was initially assigned to their reserves.
 On 13 August 2023, he made his senior debut with Montpellier in a 2–2 Ligue 1 tie with Le Havre as a late substitute.
 His first start came in a 2–0 defeat to Monaco on 3 December 2023.

 Personal life

 Born in France, Mincarelli is of Italian descent.